AkashDas253/Practice_Python/projects/snake_ladder/readme.md

 ## Overview
 This project is a classic Snake and Ladder game implemented in Python with a graphical user interface (GUI) using Tkinter.
 All gameplay is handled through the GUI.
+The game supports 2–4 players, with custom color selection and automatic ranking based on the order players reach the end.

 ## How to Run